Alexeyisme/agentrylab/src/agentrylab/docs/CLI.md

   - The engine saves a snapshot after each tick.
   - With `--resume` (default), the CLI merges any saved snapshot into the in-memory state before running (best-effort; only dict snapshots are merged).

+Clean all outputs 🧹
+- Quick way: delete the outputs root (default location):
+  - `rm -rf outputs/`  (this removes all transcripts and the checkpoints DB)
+- Per-thread loop (safer): reset each listed thread and delete transcripts:
+  - `for tid in $(agentrylab ls src/agentrylab/presets/solo_chat.yaml | awk '{print $1}'); do agentrylab reset src/agentrylab/presets/solo_chat.yaml "$tid" --delete-transcript; done`
+  - Replace the preset path with the one you’re using; `ls` reads from the checkpoint DB to enumerate threads.

 What to expect in transcript JSONL 🧾
 - Each line is a JSON object with fields like: